Get 12 tips to improve your distance running, whether you’re a new runner or have been logging miles for years.

 When I was training for my first marathon, I was amazed at how tired I felt all of the time.
 I quickly realized that I was going too fast on my easy days.
 Once I started listening to my body and running at a truly comfortable pace, I found that I had much more energy for, well, everything else.

 How do you gauge your easy pace?
 Talk to somebody.
 Your so-called “conversation pace” is the speed at which you can comfortably chat without wheezing.
-It should comprise the bulk of your weekly mileage, especially as you start to acclimate to distance running.
+Easy running and recovery runs should comprise the bulk of your weekly mileage, especially as you start to acclimate to distance running.

 6. Lean into the long run